Reviews the administrative manual. Meets once a month on the third Friday of the month from 12 noon- 1 p.m. Capacity: 1 member, 1 alternate.

 Organizes Arbor Day celebration and is involved in determining landscaping on campus.
 The Board meets monthly on the fourth Tuesday of each month.
 Capacity: 1 member, 1 alternate.

-All Balloon Race Scholarship Committee members have the opportunity to serve on one or more sub-committees, help design the year’s pin, sell pins and tickets, participate in Great Reno Balloon Race Events (eg., pilot party, crewing for the University sponsored balloon, staffing the balloon pin display at the hospitality tent on event days), and participate in committee pot-luck dinner for pilot.
+All Balloon Race Scholarship Committee members have the opportunity to serve on one or more sub-committees, help design the year’s pin, sell pins and tickets, participate in Great Reno Balloon Race Events (pilot party, crewing for the University sponsored balloon, staffing the balloon pin display at the hospitality tent on event days, etc.) and participate in committee pot-luck dinner for pilots.
 Capacity: 5 members.

-The committee and a non-voting advisory member from Human Resources shall search for and recommend to the Council any improvement that staff feel is needed to classified employee compensation, benefits, and any other special interests.
+The committee and a non-voting advisory member from Human Resources shall search for and recommend to the Council any improvement that staff feel is needed to classified employee compensation, benefits and any other special interests.
 Capacity: 3+ members.
+Annual Report

-Reviews and approves or disapproves applications submitted by classified employees who are applying for partial or full funding to attend workshops, seminars, and/or classes in order to enhance their professional development at the University.
+Reviews and approves or disapproves applications submitted by classified employees who are applying for partial or full funding to attend workshops, seminars and/or classes in order to enhance their professional development at the University.
 This committee shall also administer the Educational leave program in accordance with NAC 284.514 - 284.522 and NRS 284.343.
 Capacity: 3+ members.
+Annual Report

-Responsible for the annual election process as outlined in Article V of these Bylaws.
+Responsible for the annual election process as outlined in Article V of the SEC Bylaws.
 Capacity: 3+ members.
+Annual Report

 The committee will develop, implement, review, and provide oversight of departmental emergency planning and management issues.
-The committee will advise the EH&S Policy Development and Implementation Committee and the Security Council, as appropriate.
+The committee will advise the Environmental Health & Safety (EH&S) Policy Development and Implementation Committee and the Security Council, as appropriate.
 Capacity: 1 member, 1 alternate.

 This committee is in charge of reviewing construction work over $25,000 on campus.
 They hear requests for office and classroom/lab space and decide if the request should be granted.
 The committee meets once a month on the second Tuesday from 2:30 p.m. - 4:30 p.m. in the Clark Administration conference room.
 Capacity: 1 member, 1 alternate.